Installation and setup instructions

 Command Not Found

-command is not found after installation:
+If doglang command is not found after installation:

 - Make sure pip's bin directory is in your PATH